yashkhandelwal-pw/payment-form-k8-26-27/README.md

 ## Security Notes

-- ⚠️ **Never commit** `config.js` with real credentials to public repositories
+- ⚠️ **Never commit** `service-account-key.json` to repositories
-- Use environment variables or a backend service for production
+- Keep your Service Account credentials secure
-- OAuth tokens are stored in memory (cleared on page refresh)
+- The backend API handles all Google API authentication
-- Consider implementing token refresh for long sessions
+- Supabase credentials in `config.js` are for read-only access

 ## Browser Support